Ibexian/EastMeetsKitchen/_posts/2016-07-11-charcoal-ice-cream.md

   feature: 215-1.jpg
 ---

 I first saw charcoal being used in food when I was visiting Japan in 2015.
-I was visiting a farmers' market (surprise, surprise) by United Nations University and saw charcoal as an option in smoothies.
-I saw them in breads and cookies and was intrigued by the color more than anything.
+I was going to a farmers' market (surprise, surprise) by United Nations University and saw charcoal as a flavor option in many products sold there.
+I saw it in cookies and smoothies and was intrigued by the color more than anything.
 I guess I was a bit curious at whether consuming charcoal was a good idea or not, but I assumed it was ok since it was in so many products.

 <figure class="half">
 <img src="/images/215-14.jpg">